pedrofurtado/timeliness-i18n/README.md

     $ gem install timeliness-i18n

+That's all!
+Now, you just need to set the locale of your application and see the messages translated automatically.

 ## Something wrong with the translations?
 Contribute it!

 Send a pull request!
 Fix the translations or create it for some missing locale.
 Help us to improves the quality of translations!